This article appears in the March 2020 issue of the

 There are myriad interesting topics for GI practices to post about.
 Here are some ideas for your next potential post:

-New research.
+- New research.
 Technology and research change the face of medicine nearly every day.
 Patients love to learn about new medical research, particularly as it relates to conditions that they may have or that a family member may have.
 Gastroenterologists can present themselves as “thought leaders” by discussing new research on social media.
+Read our article about digital outreach tips to learn more!

-Hot topics.
-Talk about current hot topics, such as the microbiome of the gut, “detox,” colon cancer awareness, and fecal microbiota transplantation.
+- Hot topics.
+Talk about current hot topics, such as the microbiome of the gut, “detox,” colon cancer awareness, encouraging patient screenings, and fecal microbiota transplantation.

 When to Post